 Water Distribution and Water Production are separate "sub funds" of the Water Utility.
 Starting when the water system was transferred from the DOE in 1998, wholesale water rates have been designed to provide for future well replacements, so the Water Production sub-fund has always maintained a significant cash balance.
-As has been discussed previously, over the past several years distribution system sales have often been below budget estimates, resulting in revenues in DW less than budgeted.
-Capital replacement projects meanwhile continued apace.
+As has been discussed previously, over the past several years the DPU overestimated anticipated distribution system sales, resulting in revenues in DW less than budgeted.
+Capital replacement projects meanwhile were budgeted and executed based on those higher sales projections.
 The result is that cash reserve balances in the DW sub-fund are now significantly less than needed to satisfy policy targets and to fund upcoming capital replacement work.